 American greyhound racing is in decline

-At the same time that overall gambling on dog racing is declining, a trend toward simulcast gambling continues.
-In 2022, over 98% of all wagers on dog races were made by simulcast or advanced-deposit wagering.
+At the same time that overall American gambling on dog racing is plummeting, a trend toward remote gambling continues.
+In 2022, over 96% of all wagers on dog races were made by simulcast or advanced-deposit wagering.

 Dog tracks are closing around the world

 Greyhound racing has run its course.
 GREY2K USA officially expanded its mission worldwide in 2013, and in 2017 tracks shut down in Australia, Ireland, the United Kingdom and the United States.
-Macau's deadly Canidrome, the last legal dog track in China, held its last race on June 30, 2018.
-It was completely closed down on July 21, 2018 and 532 dogs were transported to safety around the world.
-Also, on November 6, 2018, the citizens of Florida voted to close down all of their eleven dog tracks by December 2020.
+Macau's deadly Canidrome, the only legal dog track in China, held its last race on June 30, 2018 and 532 surviving dogs were transported to safety around the world.
+Also, on November 6, 2018, the citizens of Florida voted to close down all of their twelve dog tracks by December 2020.
 Commercial dog racing became illegal in its original US state as of January 1, 2021.
+On July 14, 2024, the only legal dog track in Mexico closed.

 More ways to help dogs